dekellum/body-image/README.md

   than our development environments, as do mobile devices.
 Swap space is frequently not configured, or if used, results in poor performance.

-Note there are different opinions and implementations on this topic.
+Note there are different opinions on this topic, and implementations.
 For example, HAProxy which is a RAM-only proxy by design, recently [introduced a "small object cache"][HAProxy] limited by default to 16 KiB complete responses.
 Nginx by comparison offers a hybrid RAM and disk design.
 When